sandboxie-plus/sandboxie-docs/Content/BlockSysParam.md

 # Block Sys Param

-**BlockSysParam feature is deprecated.**
+**BlockSysParam feature was removed in SBIE version 4.+ and up.
+It is no longer available.**

-_BlockSysParam_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies whether Sandboxie will allow sandboxed programs to change various system parameters.
+_BlockSysParam_ was a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+It specified whether Sandboxie should allow sandboxed programs to change various system parameters.

 Usage: